twpayne/chezmoi/docs/CONTRIBUTING.md

 [GitHub](https://github.com).
 The rest of this document assumes that you've checked out chezmoi locally.

+The [Architecture Guide](ARCHITECTURE.md) contains a high-level overview of chezmoi's source code.

 ## Developing locally

 chezmoi requires Go 1.16 or later.